rspamd/rspamd.com/doc/modules/milter_headers.md

   end

   if extra_header ~= nil then
-    -- parameters are task and metadata from previous functions return nil, -- no error
+    return nil, -- no error
     {['X-ExtraHeader'] = string.format('%s', extra_header)},
     {['X-ExtraHeader'] = 0}, -- remove foreign X-Foo headers